Jeffrey4899/PLAX_EF_Labels_202509/README.md

 # PLAX EF Labels Dataset

-This repository contains two datasets of EF (ejection fraction) labels for PLAX (parasternal long-axis) echocardiographic videos, derived from the MIMIC-IV-ECHO and MIMIC-IV-Note dataset.
+This repository contains two datasets of EF (ejection fraction) labels for PLAX (parasternal long-axis) echocardiographic videos, derived from the [MIMIC-IV-ECHO](https://www.physionet.org/content/mimic-iv-echo/0.1/) and [MIMIC-IV-Note](https://physionet.org/content/mimic-iv-note/2.2/) dataset.
 These labels were generated through two distinct approaches and are intended for research use only.
 Each dataset includes labels formatted to align with the MIMIC-IV-ECHO dataset's structure, enabling seamless integration with corresponding echocardiographic files for those with appropriate access to MIMIC-IV.

 ## Description of Datasets

 ### 1. Ground Truth Dataset
 This dataset contains EF labels derived from clinical notes in the MIMIC-IV-NOTE dataset.
 Using time-based correlation and GPT-4 NLP, EF values were extracted from discharge summaries and paired with corresponding PLAX videos.
 After rigorous filtering and validation:
-- **Size**: 295 studies.
+- **Size**: 1708 videos across 295 studies.
 - **Methodology**:
   - Correlated echocardiography studies and clinical notes within a 1-day window for highest accuracy.
   - Extracted EF values from free-text notes using GPT-4.